-This year the WRX has received a larger lower grille that balances well with the sedan’s wide upper grille and functional hood scoop.
-Both the WRX and the STI get flared fenders, a defused rear bumper and four large exhaust pipes, but only the STI gets 19-inch wheels and the massive rear spoiler, which Subaru says aids downforce and stability.
-If you want the STI’s horsepower without that basket handle glued to its decklid, an optional “low-profile trunk spoiler” is available on the STI Limited.
-The STI also gets Brembo brakes with cross-drilled rotors and calipers painted yellow.
+Don’t expect any substantive changes to the WRX exterior this year.
+In 2018, the Subaru WRX received a larger lower grille to complement its wide upper grille and functional hood scoop.
+We like the flared fenders of the WRX and the STI, as well as the rear bumper and four large exhaust outlets.
+Only the STI gets 19-inch wheels and the huge rear spoiler, which Subaru says aids downforce and stability.
+If you want the STI’s horsepower without that huge wing on the decklid, an optional low-profile trunk spoiler is available on the STI Limited.
+The STI also gets Brembo brakes with cross-drilled rotors and yellow calipers.

-Considering its performance, amenities and all-weather versatility, the 2018 Subaru WRX sedan is a bargain.
-The Manufacturer’s Suggested Retail Price (MSRP) starts around $27,500, including $860 for destination and delivery.
-The Honda Civic Si sedan costs less, but it’s only packing 205 horsepower and front-wheel drive.
-A WRX Premium with the optional Performance Package is an even stronger value as it has a significantly longer list of equipment and costs about $32,000.
-A fully loaded WRX Limited with the CVT automatic transmission will easily top $35,000.
-The more powerful WRX STI starts around $37,000, which is about the same as a new Civic Type R, Golf R or Focus RS.
+Given its performance, all-weather capabilities and generous amenities, the 2019 Subaru WRX sedan is priced attractively.
+The Manufacturer’s Suggested Retail Price (MSRP) starts at just over $28,000, which includes a destination charge of $885.
+While the Honda Civic Si sedan costs less, it’s a front-driver with “only” 205 horsepower.
+A WRX Premium lists for just over $30,000, while a WRX Limited with the CVT automatic transmission will cost you nearly $35,000.
+The more powerful Subaru WRX STI starts at around $37,500, which puts it in the same ballpark as the Honda Civic Type R, the Volkswagen Golf R and the Ford Focus RS.
+A WRX STI Limited, the top model, costs nearly $42,000.
 Be sure to check KBB.com's Fair Purchase Price tool to ensure you get the best deal on your next car.
-Down the road, 5-year resale values for the 2018 WRX and STI should be topped only by the segment-leading Civic Si.
+Down the road, we expect the 5-year resale values for the 2019 Subaru WRX and STI to be topped only by Honda’s impressive Civic Si.

 EYESIGHT SAFETY SYSTEMS

-Subaru’s EyeSight Driver Assist Technology is now available on the WRX Limited with the CVT automatic transmission.
-EyeSight includes Lane Keep Assist, Active Cruise Control and a pre-collision system that will automatically begin braking for you to avoid a potential accident.
-Surprisingly, EyeSight isn’t available on the more expensive WRX STI.
+Subaru’s EyeSight Driver Assist Technology is now standard on the WRX Premium and WRX Limited with the CVT automatic transmission.
+EyeSight includes Lane Keep Assist, Active Cruise Control and a pre-collision system that automatically applies the brakes to avoid potential accidents.

 Under the Hood

-That hood scoop doesn’t just look cool; it’s functional, feeding air to the intercooler, which cools the intake charge before it enters the WRX’s all-aluminum horizontally opposed 4-cylinder engine.
-This adds horsepower.
-In the WRX the engine displaces 2.0 liters and cranks out 268 horsepower at 5,600 rpm thanks to a turbocharger.
-In the STI the engine grows to 2.5 liters and its output follows, peaking at 305 horsepower at 6,000 rpm.
+That scoop in the aluminum hood is functional, feeding air to the intercooler and cooling the intake charge before it enters the WRX’s all-aluminum horizontally opposed 4-cylinder engine to add horsepower.
+In the WRX, the engine displaces 2.0 liters and cranks out 268 horsepower at 5,600 rpm thanks to a turbocharger.
+In the STI, the engine grows to 2.5 liters, and its output peaks now at 310 horsepower at 6,000 rpm.
 Both engines are backed by a 6-speed manual transmission and all-wheel drive, although a CVT automatic transmission is available on the WRX Limited trim level.
-Unfortunately, fuel economy is not very good.
-In mixed driving we averaged 16 mpg in an STI and 22 mpg in a WRX.
-The Subaru’s turbo engine requires premium fuel.
+Unfortunately, fuel economy is not great -- the WRX is rated by the EPA at 21-mpg city/27-mpg highway, the STI at 17/22.
+Both engines require premium fuel.

 2.0-liter turbocharged flat-4